Home

 Results from the SWEOLD survey are important for creating an understanding of older people’s living conditions based on up-to-date facts.
 The repeated design allows for analyses of how these living conditions change over time.
 Participants’ responses to the interviews are used in research and in statistical reports, which in turn form a foundation for the discussion with politicians and decision makers concerning older people’s living conditions.

-The operating chief is Associate Professor Carin Lennartsson who, together with Professor Johan Fritzell, is responsible for the survey.
+The operating chief for SWEOLD is Associate Professor Carin Lennartsson who, together with Associate Professor Stefan Fors, is responsible for the survey.

 For a more detailed description of the survey, please see: